-All Group companies based in Greece have received unqualified Tax Compliance Reports by their respective statutory auditor for fiscal years up to 2022 inclusive.
-The work for the tax certificate of 2023 has started and management expects that the same will also apply for this year as well.
+All Group companies based in Greece have received unqualified Tax Compliance Reports by their respective statutory auditor for fiscal years up to 2023 inclusive.
+The work for the tax certificate of 2024 has started and is in progress, the management expects that the same will also apply for this year as well.